Groupwork

 REVIEWS EDITOR (NORTH AMERICA)

-Shirley R. Simon Associate Professor, School of Social Work, Loyola University, Chicago, USA
+Shirley R. Simon, Associate Professor, School of Social Work, Loyola University, Chicago, USA

 EDITORIAL BOARD